Part-DB/Part-DB-server/README.md

 * Event log: Track what changes happens to your inventory, track which user does what.
 Revert your parts to older versions.
 * Responsive design: You can use Part-DB on your PC, your tablet and your smartphone using the same interface.
 * PartKeepr import (*)
+* MySQL and SQLite (experimental) supported as database backends

 With this features Part-DB is useful to hobbyists, who want to keep track of their private electronic parts inventory, or makerspaces, where many users have should have (controlled) access to the shared inventory.